AI Use Cases/Law Firms

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and encrypts all data in transit and at rest using AES-256 encryption.
 We operate zero-retention LLM policies - your firm's financial and matter data never trains our models or leaves your secure environment.
 API integrations with iManage, Clio, and Aderant use OAuth token authentication and audit logging.
 All processing respects ABA Model Rules attorney-client privilege requirements and GDPR data residency obligations for international matters; we never commingle client data across firm instances.

 What is the timeframe to deploy AI expense auditing?